Dunkin' Donuts Interview Questions

 How do you motivate your employees?

-• People often believe money is a great motivator but often that is not the case.
-Say you believe it is important to take the time to praise your employees one on one and a simple pat on the back goes a long way.
+• People often believe money is a great motivator, but that is usually untrue.
+Say you think it is essential to take the time to praise your employees individually, and a simple pat on the back goes a long way.

 Why should I hire you?

-For this question, you want to look at the job description and find key skills they are looking for and restate those skills.
+For this question, you should look at the job description, find the essential skills they are looking for, and restate them.

 • Lead by example and promote an environment where there is a sense of urgency to satisfy guests (skill: leadership)